Between the lines: football tactics explained

 How to describe what “between the lines” means… ever get that helpless feeling your team is being overrun by the opposition?

+We’ve all been there.
 But what are the lines and how do teams get between them?

 What is getting between the lines?

-For the purpose of this, the lines refer to a connecting space among a teams' defenders, or midfielders, or attackers.
+For the purpose of this, the lines refer to a connecting space among a team's defenders, or midfielders, or attackers.
 In a basic 4-4-2 system, the defensive line would be joined up by the back four.

 Of particular importance is getting between the defensive and midfield line.
 This is the golden area of space, the majority of possession-based teams are seeking.

-Intricate passing and excellent close control is fundamental for ball-players trying to break the lines.
+If a team isn’t particularly direct with their attacking play, exploiting this area is key to reaching the final third.
+But it isn’t straightforward.
+Intricate passing and excellent close control is fundamental for ball players trying to break the lines.
 At any level of football, being able to do this fluently can be difficult.

 From the other point of view, the team without the ball is obviously trying to stop players finding pockets of space in their defensive shape.
 How do they do this?
 Be as compact as possible.

 By closing the spaces between the lines, the defending team is making it far more difficult for the opposition to play through them directly.
-Teams in a mid or low-block fundamentally can not allow too much space between their defensive line and those in front.
+Teams in a mid or low block fundamentally can not allow too much space between their defensive line and those in front.
+A side with top-quality playmakers or a dominant no.10 will utilise any unoccupied grass to create chances.

 Which teams are experts at getting in between the lines?

-Their midfield double pivot of Frenkie De Jong and Lasse Schone were brilliant at playing difficult, round the corner passes to the attackers who were focused, almost solely, on getting as much space as possible in between the lines.
+Their midfield double-pivot of Frenkie De Jong and Lasse Schone were brilliant at playing difficult, round-the-corner passes to the attackers who were focused, almost solely, on getting as much space as possible in between the lines.

-Brighton under Roberto De Zerbi have become particularly effective since the Italian took charge in the autumn of 2022.
-Under his tactical stewardship the Segulls’ pattern of play normally involves a build-up from deep that focuses heavily on breaking lines.
+Brighton under Roberto De Zerbi became particularly effective when the Italian took charge in the autumn of 2022.
+Under his tactical stewardship, the Segulls’ pattern of play involved a build-up from deep that focuses heavily on breaking lines, as De Zerbi would aim to lure as many opposition players into their half, before then (ideally) playing their way out of the press.
+This involves slow accurate build-up, before quick one-touch passing to play out.

-Brighton remain quite a rigid side when it comes to their attacking build-up.
-But when they do find that golden space between the lines, their clever movement, directness and pace can hurt any team in the Premier League.
+They just want the lines closer to their defence, further up the pitch.
+That gives them more space to play and run into, between the opposition midfield and defence.
+Brighton remained quite a rigid side when it came to their attacking build-up – but when they did find that golden space between the lines, their clever movement, directness and pace could hurt any team in the Premier League.

 Jack has worked as a sports reporter full-time since 2021.
 He previously worked as the Chief Women’s Football Writer at the Mirror, covering the England Women’s national team and the Women’s Super League.
 Jack has reported on a number of major sporting events in recent years including the 2023 FIFA Women’s World Cup on the ground in Australia.
 When not writing on football, he can often be spotted playing the game somewhere in west London.